byexamples/byexample/docs/differences.md

 # Showing the differences

-``byexample`` will show what are the differences between the result that you are expecting and the result actually got
+``byexample`` will show the differences between the result that you are expecting and the result you actually got.

 Image that you have a file with the following text: